danb76m/danb76m/README.md

 ### Hi there 👋
 😄 My name is Daniel also known as danb76 online.
-I go by ✨any✨ pronouns!\n ⚡ Fun fact: Cats > Dogs
+I go by ✨any✨ pronouns!

 <!--
 **danb76m/danb76m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.